Table of Contents

 Like we have said before if you do not have the mounting plate, the best way is to directly attach the sink to the wall using any mounting hardware.
 Note that most of the wall-mounted sinks usually come with a trim piece, which usually hides plumbing lines, therefore, attach directly to the wall mounting with lag screws.

 Step 4: Connecting Water Supply & Drainage Lines

 After attaching the mounted sink, it’s now time for you to connect the water supply for the tape and drainage lines.
-Prepare water inlet valve nipples by covering thread seal tape around.
+Prepare water inlet valve nipples by covering thread seal tape around them.
 Cut two water supply valves using an adjustable wrench.
 Alignment of the tube to taps is required to connect the nipple to the spout.
 This should be done to other water supply lines.
-Turn on water supply inlets to test the spout and the drainage system of the sink.
+Turn on the water supply inlets to test the spout and the drainage system of the sink.

 A spout has an aerator and a filter, which is needed to avoid debris; these need to be removed and should be replaced later after a test run of water of about 1 to 2 minutes—rechecking of leakages and when aerator and a filter is needed after a replacement is done.
 Removing After completion, test your water supply or sink bowl for any water leakages which can occur.